© 2023 All Rights Reserved by CheapBills.com.au

 To be able to connect to the NBN there are a few things you must take into consideration.
-To make it easier for you we’ve put together this handy four step guide that shows you what exactly you need to do to get connected to NBN.
-Once you’ve understood it your ready to connect to the NBN.
+To make it easier for you we’ve put together this handy four-step guide that shows you what exactly you need to do to get connected to NBN.
+Once you’ve understood it you’re ready to connect to the NBN.

-This will automatically tell you if your connected or not.
+This will automatically tell you if you are connected or not.
 It will also tell you about any possible delays in your area.

-You can register to receive an email or text?
-When connection is available
+You can register to receive an email or text.
+When the connection is available

 The type of connection will determine the type of equipment you need to access the NBN.

 If you are renting your landlord should do this on your behalf or just liaise and discuss it with them.
-In particular discuss the best location for equipment required.
+In particular, discuss the best location for the equipment required.

 Some retail service providers allow self-installation and others will arrange for a technician to come out and set up the connection for you.

-Note – Free installation is given in some special medical cases to ensure your phone and medical alarm is connected to the network as quickly as possible.
+Note – Free installation is given in some special medical cases to ensure your phone and medical alarm are connected to the network as quickly as possible.

 You must speak to your retail service provider if you believe you come under this category.